 4. We are Those Girls – writing our stories (Nisaa Institute for Women’s Development 2016)

 16 schoolgirls from an informal settlement near Johannesburg write about their lived experience of a generation born in post-apartheid South Africa.
 This generation was supposed to reap the fruits of the new democracy but as their stories show, the wounds of apartheid and of poverty continue to haunt their lives.
-They want to bring hope and to empower to other young women through their stories.
+They want to bring hope and empower other young women through their stories.
 The realities shared raise challenges for various actors on how best to support young girls and young women who dare to dream.

 5. Finding Courage: Young Women’s Writings (ActionAid South Africa, 2014)